KennyVilella/soil_dynamics_julia/README.md

 There are several important features that are yet to be implemented.
 These include, in order of priority:

-- Bucket soil relaxation: Implement the relaxation of soil on the bucket.
-- Code optimization: Enhance the overall performance and efficiency of the codebase.
 - Documentation: Provide comprehensive and user-friendly documentation for the simulator.
 - Integration testing: Conduct thorough integration tests to ensure the functionality of the simulator.
 - Multiple digging buckets: Add support for simulating the behavior of multiple digging buckets simultaneously.